mdbloice/jupyterlab-freeze-improved/README.md

 For **code-cells**:
-- _read-only_:  it can be executed, but its input cannot be changed.
+- _read-only_:  The cell can be executed, but its input cannot be changed.
-- _frozen_: It cannot be either altered or executed.
+- _frozen_: The cell cannot be edited or executed.

 For **markdown-cells**:
-- _read-only_ / _frozen_: It's input can be viewed by double-clicking on it, but cannot be changed.
+- _read-only_ Cell input can be viewed by double-clicking on it, but cannot be changed.
+- _frozen_: Cell input cannot be viewed by double-clicking on it.

 To change the state of a selected cell, press the corresponding button.

 The individual cell's state is stored in its metadata and is applied to the cell if the extension is loaded.

 ## Requirements